red/red/CONTRIBUTING.md

 The process for code to be included as Red mezzanine is as follows:

-1. Submit a pull request of the code for inclusion the Red library.
+1. Submit a pull request of the code for inclusion with Red.
 2. Once the code is included in the Red library, submit a proposal for its inclusion within the Red mezzanine code via a Red project GitHub issue.
 3. If the proposal is accepted by the Red project team, submit a pull request with your code included as mezzanine code and a revised set of tests.

 At the current stage of Red's development, mezzanine code is not yet being accepted so please do not submit proposals until they are.

-### Red and Red/System library functions
-These are modules, objects, functions and schemes written in Red, Red/System or both, that are included in the official Red repository but not included in the binary distributions.
-Contributions should:

-1. Conform to coding and testing standards.
-2. Use Doc-Strings to document their API.
-3. Reside in Red/library or Red/system/library.
-4. Hand-written tests and test generators should reside in Red/tests/source/library or Red/system/tests/source/library.
-5. Tests should be generated in Red/tests/source/library/auto-tests or Red/system/tests/source/library/auto-tests. (auto-tests are not part of the repository).

 ### Documentation and documentation systems
 At the moment, the content and format of Red documentation has still to be decided, as has the mechanism for automatically generating API documentation from the source.
 Please contact the Red team if you would like to volunteer.
 A reliable way to contact the Red team is via the [Red Group](https://groups.google.com/forum/?hl=en#!forum/red-lang).